pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 Deployment Pipeline, which builds the software using a CI system such as CircleCI and runs all the unit tests, integrated tests and acceptance tests in order to determine if your change breaks anything.
-Therefore, if your change is lucky enough to reach the end of the Deployment Pipeline without anything breaking, you can be confident it can be deployed to production at any time.
+Therefore, if your change is lucky enough to reach the end of the Deployment Pipeline without breaking anything, you can be confident it can be deployed to production at any time.

-The key thing to remember here is that your change itself does **NOT** need to be tested before merging.
-The deployment pipeline doesn't care about your new change - it only cares if you break existing, released code that is being used by your end users.
+The key thing to remember here is that your change itself does **NOT** need to be tested before it goes to production, unless it affects end users.
+If your change is a smaller part of a bigger feature that won't be released to end users for a while yet, you can continuously push these smaller changes to production during development behind a feature flag with the confidence end users won't be affected.

+This does not mean you shouldn't test your code at all!
+It just means testing isn't a barrier for going to production because you will be going to production from the very moment you start working on a new feature.
+Testing is just as important as ever but now, you write your tests _while_ continuously going to production instead trying to get everything perfect up front, then only going to production when you're happy everything works.
+It's a very different approach and requires a mindset shift and in some cases unlearning habits you may have held close for years!

 Let's say for example, you are working on a new microservice.
 You could merge dozens of commits per day into the main branch and deploy them all to production